Squidex/squidex-docs2/02-documentation/developer-guides/rule-formatting/script.md

 ### Resolve References

 You can use scripting to resolve references.
-You must pass over an array of content IDs and a calback (that is invoked) with the resulting list of content items.
+You must pass over an array of content IDs and a callback (that is invoked) with the resulting list of content items.

 ```javascript
 Script(